Your Guide to Which Childhood Items Might Have Value Now—and Which You Should Just Toss

 Teddy’s out on the street

 If you thought the movie Ted with Mark Wahlberg was hilarious you wouldn’t be alone.
 But if you’re still attached to your own Fluffy, Growly, or Teddy Bear, the jokes on you.
 Those Teddys aren’t valuable to anyone other than your childhood self.
 Don’t feel obligated to give them a forever home just because they helped ward off the monsters under your bed.
 They are now dusty remnants of your youth gone by.
 Donate them if you can find a place that will accept plush toys, but many facilities won’t take them due to bed bugs (ew!) or allergic reactions that could occur if the toy is from a home with a pet.
 The one exception is if your favorite Great Aunt Ruth bought you a Steiff Teddy Bear—Denny says these plush bears can be highly valuable.
 And forget those Beanie Babies you’ve been keeping all these years.
 They aren’t going to put your kids through college; but they could keep a soldier overseas company.
 Operation Gratitude puts Beanie Babies and other varieties of small, plush toys in all their care packages they send to deployed troops.
 “For some, the toys provide cheery comfort, a reminder of childhood… To others, they’re tokens of friendship to be shared with children in the villages where our troops patrol… and a great number of these toys make it all the way home at the end of deployments to be given as gifts for loved ones.”
+These storage hacks from tiny houses will help you reassess your belongings.

 Scrapbooks might be for the scrap pile